rust-lang/rfcs/text/0000-const-type-inference.md

 - Potential Loss of Clarity: In some cases, omitting the type might make the code less clear, especially to newcomers or when explicit types are needed to understanding the purpose of the item.
   It is my belief that this is a choice better left for the developers as in the case of `let` bindings.
 - Semver compatibilty: The API surface of the type is implicit, changing the right-hand side in subtle ways can change the type in a way that can be hard to notice, for example between different integer types.
+This goes against the rule that "all top-level items must be fully type-annotated".

+However, this philosophy needs to be carefully weighted against language expressiveness and usability.

-  However, not all `const` or `static` items are public, and in many cases the type is obvious enough that semver isn't a concern.
+Not all `const` or `static` items are public, and in many cases the type is obvious enough that semver isn't a concern.
 Requiring explicit typing for this reason seems a bit heavy handed.

+It is for this reason that we require "opt-in" for all places where type inference is desired by requiring at least a "_" placeholder for top level items.

 # Rationale and alternatives